 A few doors down from Kosy Bar you can check out Le Tanjia.
-Beautiful décor and a great rooftop patio another location you enjoy dinner and fantastic views.
+Beautiful décor and a great rooftop patio this is another location you can enjoy dinner and fantastic views.

 If you want to have some sub-Saharan African flavors you need to come here.
 The décor is funky and the food is great if you want try something besides local cuisine.
 The scene is young with local musicians making it one of their favorite hang outs.

 This place is pretty new in Marrakech but between its well-priced drinks and tapas to the modern art you can purchase off the walls, it’s becoming a fast staple in the nightlife scene.
 The food might not be enough to really fill you up so you might want to make it an early evening or late evening stop with dinner in between.

 This lounge has a very French-Moroccan style and is a great location to share some drinks and tapas with friends.

 Another new location that just opened but also becoming quite popular is Barometre.
 The location has a dark, smoky feel but the design is modern.
 The cocktails are on the pricey side but they are generous in their drink sizes.
 Also, you have to try their burgers!

 If the club is less your thing and you’re simply looking for a nice place to have a drink with friends over some good wine this is the place.
 Wine is by the glass and there is also food available.
 Smoking is allowed so this might be something you want to be aware of if you’re sensitive to smoke.

 I saved the most expensive hotel clubs and a casino for last.
 The very posh neighborhood of Hivernage features some of the most glamorous and elegant hotels in the city.